 We all have egos.
 Our egos become conditioned to respond to circumstances in specific ways.
 Throughout our early lives, this conditioning occurs based on our experiences, our reactions to them, and how we process those reactions within ourselves.
 This conditioning establishes our beliefs and our emotional and behavioral patterns.
 We establish values and judgments about what is right and wrong, good and bad; beliefs about what we should and shouldn't do, which we carry into our adult lives.

 Our egos develop fears and anxieties, and these doubts become the foundation of what psychologists call our "shadow."
-When our fears are triggered in any circumstance, our worldview and mindset get mypoic.
+When our fears are triggered in any circumstance, our worldview and mindset get myopic.
 Our perspective shrinks.
 We tell more and listen less.
 We direct others rather than get their input.
 We fall into believing we know the answer rather than inquiring about other ways or possibilities.
 Our leadership style gets steeped in command-and-control.
 This human dynamic occurs often in leading business transformation because there is such uncertainty and complexity involved.
 Often, we don’t know the answer, direction, or next step.
 Confusion and chaos can be high, triggering our inner doubts and fears.
 The command-and-control style that often results is exactly the opposite of what is needed in leading transformation.

 Transformation requires a co-creative leadership style where we engage others, communicate openly, and listen deeply.
 We dialogue together about our future and our vision for it.
 We don’t command-and-control others to this vision.
 Rather, we work together, with a “quality of equality” between leaders, their teams, and the workforce.
 That does not mean that everyone is equal in insight, skill, power position, or ability to contribute.
 Certainly, there will be differentials in skill and contribution level, but fundamentally, the leaders and the workforce work together as equal humans all contributing their full capabilities and passions to achieving their common vision.
 In co-creating, everyone is fully invested and engaged.

 Leaders who operate co-creatively may still make the decisions or provide ultimate direction, but how they do this is key.
-With a co-creative mindset, leaders create relationship.
+With a co-creative mindset, transformational leaders create relationship.
 They provide the space and opportunities for others to be fully engaged in ways that command-and-control can never produce.
 Greater collective wisdom gets expressed.
 There is more openness and learning, more discovery and ability to navigate the complexities of achieving breakthrough.
 The leadership mindset and behavior of co-creating unleashes the potential of the organization.